How do I sell my structured settlement? in Bucks County, Pennsylvania

 6. Pre-hearing conference for complex cases

-Processing times in Bucks County Usually range 30-65 days from filing to final.
-Hearing.
+Processing times in Bucks County typically range 30-65 days from filing to final hearing.
+The current filing fee is $181.75 (civil case filing).
+See the Pennsylvania answer for state-wide context.

 Bucks County Requirements